 As far as MSFS 2020 is concerned, the virtual aspects are almost as important (if not more important) as the PC build.
 You can choose either of:

 - VR Headset

-Needless the say, the Monitor is the most commonly used device among the three, and probably the most important piece of hardware that you will buy.
-There are numerous things that you need to consider before buying one, though.
+Needless the say, the Monitor is the most commonly used device among these three, and probably, the most important piece of hardware that you will buy.
+However, there are numerous things that you need to consider before buying one.
 The double-edged sword is that there are practically limitless options for you to choose from, so you need to be careful.
 It will set you back a pretty penny, so you don’t want to mess it up either.
-Hence, this guide features the list of best monitors for Microsoft Flight Simulator 2020 and is intended at making the process of choosing a monitor hassle-free.
+Hence, this guide features the list of the best monitors for Microsoft Flight Simulator 2020 and is intended at making the process of choosing a monitor hassle-free.
 Before we proceed to our list, though, we will take a cursory glance at things that you should consider before buying a monitor.

 Buying Guide for Monitor for Microsoft Flight Simulator